ldthomas/apg-js2/SABNF.md

 ayx2xxa
 ```
 Practically speaking, when a back referenced rule is matched the phrase is stored in two places.
-Once in the root rule call stack frame and once in the parent rule call stack frame.
+Once in a single, universal object and again in the parent rule call stack frame.
-`\%uX` will always refer to the last value saved in the root rule call stack frame.
+`\%uX` will always refer to the last phrase saved in the universal object.
-`\%pX` will always refer to the last value saved in the parent rule call stack frame.
+`\%pX` will always refer to the last phrase saved in the parent rule call stack frame.

 Case insensitive and universal mode are the defaults unless otherwise specified.
 The complete set of back references with modifiers is: